raind-dev/CUDA-Programming/C&C++ CUDA/Matrix Multiply-Add with Shared Memory Optimization/README.md

 For safety, I also inserted __syncthreads() calls after each multiply-add operation on shared memory.
 However, strictly speaking, this additional synchronization is unnecessary, since the shared memory data is not overwritten afterward.

-👉 Next step: measure performance differences between global memory and shared memory implementations, and analyze how memory coalescing affects execution time.
+👉 Future work: measure performance differences between global memory and shared memory implementations, and analyze how memory coalescing affects execution time.